Gerard Broadmead Roope

 Lieutenant Commander Gerard Broadmead Roope (13 March 1905 - 8 April 1940) was a posthumous British recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy awarded to British and Commonwealth forces.

-A 35-year-old Royal Navy officer, his action was the earliest awarded a Victoria Cross in the Second World War (although the award was not gazetted until after hostilities ended) and is one of very few to have the award justified, in part, from a recommendation and supporting evidence provided by the enemy.
+A 35-year-old Royal Navy officer, his action was the earliest awarding of a Victoria Cross in the Second World War (although the award was not gazetted until after hostilities ended) and is one of very few to have the award justified, in part, from a recommendation and supporting evidence provided by the enemy.

 Early life, education, and early naval career

 Roope was born at Hillbrook, Trull, near Taunton in Somerset, son of Gerard Roope, described as a "gentleman of independent means", and Florence, daughter of Thomas Palfrey Broadmead, JP, of Enmore Castle, Somerset.
 The Broadmead family had owned Enmore Castle since the 1830s, becoming part of the landed gentry.

 From the age of 13 he was educated at the Royal Naval College, Osborne and then the Royal Naval College, Dartmouth, and on 15 January 1923 was appointed a midshipman in the gunroom of the battleship Revenge.
 He subsequently served as a sub-lieutenant on the Concord and the Caledon, and on the Marlborough as a lieutenant, before taking command of the G-class destroyer HMS Glowworm on 22 July 1938.